Skip to main content

 next steps, and end the call."

+Notice how each state has a single, focused job.
+The Booking Flow only worries about booking - it doesn’t need to know how to cancel.
+This separation is what makes Multi-Prompt agents reliable: each state is small enough to debug and iterate independently.
 Information captured in earlier states (like patient name and contact number) is automatically passed forward as dynamic variables, so the agent never has to ask the same question twice.
-Common Multi-Prompt Patterns
+Common Multi-Prompt Patterns Most Multi-Prompt agents on UnleashX follow one of these proven patterns:

 • Linear Flow — States happen in a fixed order: Greet → Verify → Collect → Confirm → Close.
 Used for forms, surveys, and intake calls where the sequence doesn’t change.